ncclabsustech/Brain-structure-function-modelling/README.md

 We cover the following tutorials:

-1. The steps to generate the structural connectome from mrtrix3.
+1. The steps to generate the structural connectome from **DTI** in mrtrix3 toolbox.
 [The script of the whole process is uploaded.]

-2. The steps to generate functional time series from nilearn.
+2. The steps to generate functional time series from **fMRI** in nilearn toolbox.

 3. The python implementation of the partial least square analysis of structural connectome and functional connectivity.